What you need to do

-- any ID documentation for the deceased (e.g. utility bill, NHS medical card)
+- any ID documentation for the deceased (e.g. utility bill, NHS number or medical card)

 - any official certificates for the deceased (e.g. birth certificate, marriage certificate)

 - The registrar will also ask for certain additional details, such as place and date of birth, place and date of death, last address and occupation of the deceased.
 They will also need the full name, date of birth and occupation of their spouse.

-They will also give you a Tell Us Once reference number to access the Tell Us Once online service which makes it easy to report a death to most government organisations in one go.
+They will also give you a Tell Us Once reference number to access the Tell Us Once online service which makes it easy to notify most government organisations at once of the death.

 The Registrar will email the Certificate for Burial or Cremation (known as ‘the Green Form’) directly to the funeral director.

 If the death has been reported to a coroner you can’t register the death until the coroner gives permission.